TABLE OF CONTENTS

 (2) The Vice Chair – Political Outreach shall be responsible for collecting and reporting campaign statistics and results, identifying possible issues and candidates to target, recruiting and developing candidates, coordinating campaigns, communicating with independent Republican clubs and organizations, building political coalitions, outreach to traditionally non-Republican communities and organizations, preparing slates, organizing the endorsement process, proposing platform issues, and lobbying on behalf of the San Mateo County Republican Party.

 (3) The Vice Chair – Political Outreach shall perform such other tasks as the general membership of the Central Committee and Executive Committee deem necessary and proper by a vote of either.

 (A) The Treasurer shall prepare financial practices and procedures which shall be submitted to the Executive Committee for approval.

-(C) The Treasurer and the Chairman shall cosign on all accounts of the committee.
-The Chairman may designate another officer, or the Executive Director or Chief Operating Officer, to cosign checks in his/her absence on a case-by-case basis.
+(C) The Treasurer and the Chair shall cosign on all accounts of the Committee.
+The Chair may designate another officer, or the Executive Director or Chief Operating Officer, to cosign checks in his/her absence on a case-by-case basis.
 The Committee may authorize checks written under a specific threshold amount or for certain routine matter (i.e. phone and power) to be paid with only one signature.